How to Become an Applied Behavior Analyst in Illinois

 Practicing Applied Behavior Analysis in Illinois

-As in most other states, ABAs in Illinois are largely employed to work with adults and children suffering from a variety of behavioral issues, including:
+ABAs in Illinois have long worked with adults and children suffering from a variety of behavioral issues, including:

 • Autism spectrum disorder (ASD)